olincollege/SoftSysSecureSend/reports/report.md

 receive_file(cli->sockfd);
 ```

 We decided to cap the limit of allowed clients onto the server because past about 11 or 12, the server starts not being able to send messages to other clients from other clients messages.
-It is a small bug that we decided not to fix, and decided to cap it at 10 members which is still a lot of people.
+It is a minor bug that we decided not to fix and cap it at 10 members, which is still many people.

 Then on the client side on file `client.c`, we can break down the process of establishing a client to connect to the server in two simple steps: `connect` and `send`.